akyoto/q/docs/readme.md

 | Mac     | ✔️*    | ✔️     |
 | Windows | ✔️*    | ✔️     |

 Those marked with a star need testing.
-Please get in touch if you have a machine with the marked architectures.
+Please contact me if you have a machine with the marked architectures.

 ### Which security features are supported?